 Frequently Asked Questions by Economics Undergraduates

-See the undergraduate administrative assistant to obtain a Change of Major form.
-This will need to be signed by the advisor from your previous major and your new major advisor.
+See the advisor in Economicsto obtain a Change of Major form.
 The completed form should be submitted to the registrar's office in the Student Union I Building (SUB I), first floor.

-See the undergraduate administrative assistant to begin the paperwork or find the Change of Major Declaration form online on the registrar's website under forms.
-The completed form will need to be signed by Jason Dunick (the Economics advisor) and taken to the registrar's office.
+See the advisor to begin the paperwork or find the Change of Major Declaration form online on the registrar's website under forms.

 It is recommended that you run a “What-If” Degree evaluation.
 This will ensure that you take into consideration any changes in requirements when switching your degree focus and know any new classes you will need to take.